Google’s Helpful Content Update – A Quick Overview

 Now that you know what the intent is of this change, what should you do?

-Review all the content on your website.
+Review all the content on your website to see how helpful it is to your readers.
 We should regularly do this as part of maintenance, but now is an especially good time.

 Ask yourself the following questions: